thescientist13/gallinago/README.md

 ## Usage
 To use Gallinago, you will just need two things
 1. An absolute path to your CLI
-1. An absolute path to the diretory you want Gallinago to do its work in
+1. An absolute path to the directory you want Gallinago to run your CLI in

 ```js
 const path = require('path');